 Remember that the insurer's accountants are not independent in the true sense of the word.

 Their responsibility is to represent the insurance company's interests.

-They might work for an "independent" adjusting firm hired by the insurance company, but they still represent the insurer's interests and not yours.
+Do not rely solely on your historical records for values.
+Seek out current replacement estimates.
+They might work for an "independent " adjusting firm hired by the insurance company, but they still represent the insurer's interests and not yours.